cget/cget-core/readme.md

 ## Background

-cmake does a wonderful job of abstracting C and C++ build systems, bringing true cross-platform compatibility to C projects with minimal configuration.
+CMake does a wonderful job of abstracting C and C++ build systems, bringing true cross-platform compatibility to C projects with minimal configuration.

 Unfortunately, while cmake takes care of the build portion of package management, it does not address package resolution.
 Developers still have to track down either a source or binary distribution for each of their projects, download or clone them, and place them in the correct locations for cmake to find.

 cget brings C/C++ closer to parity with other language's tools (e.g. npm, pip, maven, gradle) by bringing cross-platform module resolution to cmake. cget does this in the way which is most native to each system:

-* on Windows, cget will attempt to resolve packages with nuget if possible
-* When other forms of resolution fail, cget will clone repositories from github, using binaries if present, or building from source when needed
+* If source is available, cget can grab it from git / hg / svn / tarball and build it using many types of standard build tools; although it obviously works better when the target build system is cmake.
+* On platforms with package managers, a package can also be configured to be resolved from that package manager.
+This side-steps certain packages on windows which are difficult to build, as well as taking much less time.
 * cget works seemlessly with cmake, being written entirely as a cmake module, it requires no 3rd party run time or separate language

 cget performs these operations transitively, which means a single command should be all you need to build your entire project and all of it's dependencies.

+## Can't you just use find_package / find_library / etc?

+Internally cget uses all of this functionality from cmake.
+However, those commands don't help you if you haven't installed the requested package.
+Loosely, cget does the following

+* Find the package and download it
+* Build the package
+* Calls find_package

-## repositories
+## Registry

 cget can transitively resolve projects with working cmake builds, but naturally not all projects support cmake or support all platforms which cmake supports.
-If a package cannot be found, cget will check with the main [cget repository](https://github.com/cget) and use those build files instead.
+If a package cannot be found, cget will check with the main [cget repository](https://github.com/cget) and use those helper files instead.
 A dozen common modules are already supported (OpenSSL, SDL2, glew, etc), and contributions are welcome! cget believes in the open-source, and strongly embraces continual improvement and community.

+Most of those commands are simple things like installing a non-standard 'Find.cmake' file, or setting compilation options which are known to work.
+They also will include callouts to all other required libraries so there are no unresolved dependencies.

 ## How it works

-cget is implemented as a cmake script that you can add as a submodule to your git-enabled project.
+cget is implemented as a cmake script that you are encouraged to add as a submodule to your git-enabled project under '.cget'.
 Once added, you can add one line to include cget:

 ```
 include("${CMAKE_SOURCE_DIR}/.cget/core.cmake" REQUIRED)